-This sensor is very essential to determine whether the patient is deteriorating or not.
+This sensor is essential to determining whether the patient is deteriorating or not.
 The pulse oximeter will give information about a person's oxygen level in blood.
-There is a certain amount of oxygenated blood that is necessary, if not present it indicates that the lungs are not working properly.
+There is a certain amount of oxygenated blood that is necessary, if not present then cells will start being damaged.
 This is going to be the main way that we determine if symptoms are worsening.
-Covid-19 is a primarily respiratory disease and SpO2 which is what an oximeter measures correlates well with lung function.
-[16]
+Covid-19 is a primarily respiratory disease and SpO_2 , which is what an oximeter measures, correlates well with lung function [16].

 Requirements Verification 1.
 It has been recorded that people with a severe version of COVID-19 have had a blood oxygen saturation of approximately 93% or below [8].
 Hypoxemia, or low oxygen levels, which is dangerous for a person at <90% SpO 2 [12].
-Since we want to alert someone in the worst case (90% or below) and not give false positives, we need an accuracy of +/- 2.5%, since the regular oxygen saturation varies between 95 - 100%.
-[8] 1.
-Compare results to measurements obtained using an alternative off-the-shelf FDA approved pulse oximeter, such as the AccuMed Oximeter Blood Oxygen Sensor [19].
-The results should be within 2% of each other.
+Since at the very least, we want to alert someone in the worst case (90% or below) and not give false positives, we need an accuracy of +/- 2.5%, since the regular oxygen saturation varies between 95 - 100%.
+[8] Compare results to measurements obtained using an alternative off-the-shelf FDA approved pulse oximeter, such as the AccuMed Oximeter Blood Oxygen Sensor [19].
+The results should be within 5% of each other.